 Erica has always believed being a prosecutor is an important calling and she is dedicated to protecting the most vulnerable citizens of our community both inside and outside of the courtroom.
 She brings her passion, hard work, and creativity to HOJF in many ways!

-JENNIFER GARCIA: BOARD MEMBER AND SECRETARY
+JENNIFER GARCIA: BOARD MEMBER AND TREASURER

 Jennifer Garcia is a senior deputy district attorney who has spent the majority of her career prosecuting crimes against children.
 She has repeatedly been honored for her trial skills and her passionate dedication to child victims.
 She has tried dozens of cases, to include child abuse, child molestation, crimes against women and homicide cases and has always delivered justice to those families.